mrc-ide/packit/api/README.md

 Dependencies must be running for integration tests to pass.

+## Config

+To update app config for local dev run, edit `./api/app/src/main/resources.config.properties`.

+## Debugging

+To debug the api in IntelliJ you can do the following:
+- Go to Run | Edit Configurations
+- Add a new Gradle configuration
+- Provide a name e.g. `Run API`
+- Set the value of "Run" to `app:run`
+- Set the value of "Gradle project" to `api`
+- OK from the dialog.
+The configuration should now be available in the toolbar to Run or Debug.

 ## Building a docker image
 1. `./api/scripts/build` builds a docker image.
 2. `./api/scripts/build-and-push` builds and pushes an image to dockerhub.
 This script is run on CI.